openfort-xyz/samples/web3auth-wagmi-nextjs/README.md

 `NEXT_PUBLIC_WEB3_AUTH_ID` is the client_id from Web3Auth.
 You can get it from https://dashboard.web3auth.io

-**2. Configure Authentication Providers**

-1. When setting up Web3Auth, get your client_id from the Plug_and_play solution.

-2. When setting up OAuth, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.

-e.g. For Google OAuth you would use: `http://localhost:3000/api/auth/callback/google`

-A list of configured providers and their callback URLs is available from the endpoint `/api/auth/providers`.
-You can find more information at https://next-auth.js.org/configuration/providers/oauth
+You can follow the instructions on how to set up the Web3Auth sample in the [Web3Auth Google documentation](https://web3auth.io/docs/content-hub/guides/google).

-**3. Create a Player, Policy and Contract**
+**2. Create a Player, Policy and Contract**

 [![Required](https://img.shields.io/badge/REQUIRED-TRUE-ORANGE.svg)](https://shields.io/)